Ebazhanov/linkedin-skill-assessments-quizzes/adobe-photoshop/adobe-photoshop-quiz.md

 - \[ ] scriptlet
 - \[ ] image process

 #### Q34.
-Which tool is not found in the Select and Mask taskspace?
+Which tool is not found in the Select and Mask workspace?

 - \[ ] Refine Edge
 - \[ ] Quick Select